dhiltonp/pop/docs/source/book/app_merging.rst

 software is deeply complicated.

 App Merging seeks to solve this problem.
-Making complex systems work is based on the creation of reusable components that can be put together in grad ways.
+Making complex systems work is based on the creation of reusable components that can be put together in simple ways.
 When making a large building almost every component of the building already exists and can be purchased without customization.
 The new building will require some custom components, and a few new ones, but the vast majority of them will